Charlene LeBleu

 PROFESSIONAL CERTIFICATIONS

-Charlene LeBleu, FCELA, FASLA, AICP is an Emeritus Professor in the School of Architecture, Planning & Landscape Architecture at Auburn University, Auburn, Alabama.
+Charlene LeBleu, FCELA, FASLA, AICP is an Professor Emeritus of Landscape Architecture in the Auburn University School of Architecture, Planning and Landscape Architecture.
 Her primary areas of interest and research have been focused on water quality issues, especially issues related to low-impact development design.
 She is a Fellow of the American Society of Landscape Architects (FASLA) and a Fellow and past President of the Council of Educators in Landscape Architecture (FCELA).
 She is a member of the American Institute of Certified Planners (AICP).
-She has a B.S.
-Forest Resources and Conservation from the University of Florida, a Master of Landscape Architecture, and a Master of Community Planning from Auburn University.
+She has a B.S. in Forest Resources and Conservation from the University of Florida and both a Master of Landscape Architecture and a Master of Community Planning from Auburn University.

 RESEARCH INTERESTS